 Increased sales revenue - According to a recent study, high scorers generated 50% more sales revenue per year than low scorers, on average.
-A common result of hiring better quality candidates is increased sales revenue.

 Improved customer service ratings - While this indicator may not directly translate to higher sales like the others, it can have a major effect on your brand and reputation, which are inextricably linked to leads and sales revenue.
 On average, customer service ratings are higher for high scorers on assessments that principally measure cognitive ability, personality and motivation.